rurban/libu8ident/README.md

 Many mixed scripts combinations in unicode identifiers for a certain context (such as a document or directory) are forbidden, but they can be declared via a special API.
 The 'Common', 'Latin' and 'Inherited' scripts are always allowed and don't need to be declared.
+With some Common and Inherited the SCX Extended scripts needs to be checked.
 Also the following combinations are allowed without any declaration: Latin + Hangul + Han (:Korean), Latin + Katakana + Hiregana (::Japanese) and Latin + Han + Bopomofo (:Hanb).
 And some more recommended and aspirational scripts, which are not excluded, except Cyrillic and